Flooding and slips affecting motorists around the country - NZ Herald

 Heavy rain is causing slips and flooding around the country, affecting motorists across the regions.

-Metservice has put heavy rain warnings in place for the Coromandel, Bay of Plenty and Gisborne regions.
+Metservice has put heavy rain warnings in place for Coromandel, Bay of Plenty and Gisborne regions.

 Meanwhile, in the South, Tasman (about and west of Motueka), eastern Marlborough south of Blenheim, Canterbury Plains north of Ashburton, including the foothills and Christchurch, are all under a heavy rain warning.